Stories from the field

 A total of 105 farmers (55 women) from Bac Giang and Quang Binh applied rice intensification practices learned from FFS to an area of 34 hectares.
 Rice fields adjacent to each other were selected for the Save and Grow study plots.

 Following good principles and practices of Save and Grow, rice farmers applied efficient management, growing healthy, well-yielding crops with fewer and more sustainable production inputs.
 Farmers explored making optimal use of multiple goods and services of paddy-based farming systems – including conservation and management of aquatic biodiversity (including both captured and cultured fish species) – in combination with improved agronomic practices such as wider plant spacing/reduced seeding rates, improved water management, and reduced chemical pesticides through the application of ecologically sound IPM.
-This included the use of biological control agents such as
+This included the use of biological control agents such as Metarhizium anisopliae as an alternative to chemicals for the management of the brown planthopper and natural biological control provided by ecosystem services.

 Table 1 summarizes the differences between yields and benefits farmers obtained if the farmers only grew rice and when aquatic biodiversity was integrated in the production system.